martenrichter/draft-ietf-webtransport-websocket/draft-richter-webtransport-websocket.md

 Therefore client and server MUST send the initial flow control values using CAPSULES immediately before ANY other capsules such as WT_STREAM or DATAGRAM capsules have been sent.

+# Implementation Status

+The protocol is implemented in a [node.js package](https://github.com/fails-components/webtransport).

 # Security Considerations